k-descriptor-language/kdl/docs/source/kdlgrammar.rst

 ------------------
 Flow variables are used in KNIME to parametrize workflows when node settings need to be determined dynamically.
-KDL supports usage and creation of both Global Flow Variables as well as Flow Variables exposed from a node settings attribute.
+KDL supports usage and creation of both Global Flow variables as well as variables exposed from a node settings attribute.

 Global Variables
 ++++++++++++++++